Augmint/augmint-contracts/docs/migrations.md

     Notes:

-    *   You can check last migration step recorded on chain from Migrations contract deployed.
-You can specify any arbitrary `<migration step number>` if you need to rerun a failed migration.
+    *   You need to set `last_completed_migration` in truffle's Migrations contract in your migration script:
+        ```
+        await Migrations.at("<Migrations contract address,").setLastCompletedMigration("")
+        ```
-        _NB: In theory `truffle migrate` would query last_completed_migration from deployed contract but you likely cleared truffe json files from where truffle reads deployment address of Migrations contract._
+        _NB: In theory `truffle migrate` would query last_completed_migration from deployed contract but you likely cleared truffe json files from where truffle reads deployment address of Migrations contract.
+Therefore it a) can't update the Migration contract and that's why you need to specify the migration step with -f_
+    *   You can specify any arbitrary `<migration step number>` if you need to rerun a failed migration.

     *   `yarn clean` is to ensure abiniser only extracts info about real deployments from truffle artifacts (e.g. output from previous dry runs in contracts/build folder would pollute abiniser/deployments files)
     *   `truffle migrate` tested with Truffle v4.1.7 and Geth 1.8.6-stable.